alui11/austin2aspen/README.md

 # austin2aspen
 Goal: Scrape assessment results from UTexas and record grades in Aspen.

-Version 1: scrape results from UTexas and output to csv.
+Version 1: scrape results from UTexas and output to tsv.

 ## Flow
 1. Log in to UTexas.